pduranti/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2013-01-09-listing-with-me1.markdown

 ## Listing an item on me1 mode

 It's quite simple to list an item with me1.
-The POST to items must include the dimensions of the package.
+Post the free shipping options and dimensions of the package whenever they are available.
+If sellers do not provide package dimensions on their listing, the category standard dimensions will be used.

 **URL to POST**
 <pre class="terminal">